 🡥

-The original piece was manufactured by A.B.
-Elfeldt & Co. in 1876-1877 when they couldn’t use rivets to reinforce the construction of pants, as Levi’s patent was registered in 1873 and would stand until 1890.
-The San Francisco brand came up with an unusual contstruction method, using curved shaped for pockets, as they could withstand wear and tear better than straight-cut ones.
+The original model was manufactured by A.B.
+Elfelt & Co. in 1876-1877, after they were sued in 1874 for using rivets to reinforce their work pants, as Levi’s patent was registered in 1873 and would stand until 1890.

 Mohsin Sajid was able to see and photograph one of the historical pieces in 2024 owned by Viktor Fredbäck.